Membership Basics

 How do I know how much a class costs?
 Are there additional fees at checkout?

+If you don’t have enough credits for a class, the remaining amount will be charged to your saved payment method.
 You can learn more about managing and spending credits here.

 Where can I get more help if I have questions?